webuild-consortium/architecture/webuild-drafts/draft-leifj-writing-specs.md

 # Background

 The purpose of the WE BUILD project is to further the development of the EUID wallet ecosystem by piloting a set of use cases.
 The purpose of the WE BUILD specification series is to provide written guidance for implementers and deployers involved in those pilots.

+This document contains a set of guidelines for spec authors aswell as rules for how to do change control and publication of WE BUILD Drafts and ADRs.

 # WE BUILD Drafts